Join Liverpool Legend and Ex-Liverpool Manager Roy Evans & Peter Hooton.

 Bob Paisley who had just taken over from Shankly offered the 25-year-old somewhat surprisingly a golden opportunity to join the famous Boot Room by taking control of the club's reserve side.
 John Smith, who was Liverpool's Chairman at the time, made a prediction of Nostradamus' proportions in 1974: "We have not made an appointment for the present but for the future.
 One day Roy Evans will be our manager."
 Roy Evans didn't make a big impression on the Liverpool team as player and didn't deliver the title as manager but remains truly one of Liverpool's greatest servants as part of the legendary Boot Room.

 Standard Tickets includes, Live Interview , Q&A, Option to purchase a Professional Photograph With Roy, Memorabilia Auction.

->

-> AN EVENING WITH ROY EVANS & PETER HOOTON
+CHRISTMAS WITH ROY EVANS & PETER HOOTON

->

-> Smart Casual or Match Day Attire
+Smart Casual or Match Day Attire